Hannah & Derek Jeter Step Out With Baby Girl As She Makes Her Debut In The Big Apple

 — Page Six (@PageSix) May 22, 2018

-She followed this by adding “They’re going to be born into such an extraordinary situation.
+She followed this by adding, “They’re going to be born into such an extraordinary situation.
 They’re going to have to be some strong little people.
-We don’t want them to be defined by their dad’s name.
+We don’t want them to be defined by their dad’s name.”

 “For them, we want him to just be ‘Dad.’
 That will be the piece of him they’ll have that the rest of the world doesn’t.
 It will be special, and it will be theirs.”

-The couple was wed back in 2017 at a smaller, more reserved ceremony that Derek and Hannah, a former Sports Illustrated Swimsuit model, said only included one hundred of the pair’s closest friends and family.
+The couple was wed back in 2017 at a smaller, more reserved ceremony that Derek and Hannah, a former Sports Illustrated swimsuit model, said only included 100 of the pair’s closest friends and family.